lander2k2/meshlab/README.md

 # Meshlab

 A collection of components to test features and develop solutions in an Istio service mesh.
+Tested with Istio v0.8.

 Assuming you have a running Kubernetes cluster with Istio installed and automatic sidecar injection: